-Figure 3.8 represents the same groups of countries divided into EEN countries, EU-12 countries, and Russia.
-It is evident that EEN countries with medium income (EUR 2,000-5,000, represented by Belarus alone) and EU-12 countries converged with the EU-15 in terms of 1989 level of GDP per capita.
-Other EEN countries and Russia have much less progress in convergence with the EU-15.
+Figure 3.8 represents the same set of countries divided into three groups: ENP countries, EU-12 countries, and Russia.
+It is evident that ENP countries with medium income (EUR 2,000-5,000, represented by Belarus alone) and EU-12 countries converged with the EU-15 in terms of 1989 level of GDP per capita.
+Other ENP countries and Russia attained much less progress in convergence with the EU-15.
+But again, for the sample of 1998-2005 convergence was observed for all country groups with the exception of Moldova, which has made the same progress in catching up with EU-15 as the richest of EU-12 have.